gvwilson/thirdbit/fiction/maddy-roo/index.md

 Never seen anything like it."

-"I didn't do that," Special Leaf protested, but the mayor had already turned away to bark orders at the militia.
+"I didn't do that," Special Leaf protested, but the mayor had already turned away to bark orders at the militia:
 Salvage the scraps of armor that had been knocked off the bots during the fight.
 Pick up anyone who was still unconscious and get them indoors.
-And someone—no, not just one person, best it be two together—had to get across to the Gruff family farm and let them know their boys had been taken.
+And someone had to go tell Gruff family that their boys had been taken.

-"I should go too," Gumption said awkwardly.
+"I should go with them," Gumption said awkwardly.
 "They're my cousins,
 and my mama will be worrying about me.
 I'm really sorry about Sindy."